 Strength+cardio in a single workout.
 By increasing the tempo and decreasing the rest between sets and exercises, you can turn a bodyweight workout into both a high-intensity cardio session and a strength workout.
 In 30 minutes, you’ll be done with your exercise for the day.

 Below I’ve highlighted six main bodyweight exercises that work the entire body.
 However, with a little tweaking of each exercise, you can create over 50 different exercises from just these six basic movements.
 If you’re locked up for life, I’m sure you could come up with another 50 variations.

 According to the book he wrote in prison, Solitary Fitness, Bronson performs 2,000 push-ups a day.
 If you start doing 10 push-ups a day and add 5 more each day, in a little over a year, you can get up to that level.

-The push-up works multiple muscle groups including the chest, anterior deltoid, and triceps.
+The perfect pushup works multiple muscle groups including the chest, anterior deltoid, and triceps.
 And the great thing about it is that the exercise can be easily modified to increase difficultly and work different muscle groups.